 Why Are Drug Addicts Seen As Less Than?

 The question as to why drug addicts are treated as “less than” is a complex one, that takes into account how police and health care services have been trained to treat addicts.
 The decision to treat drug addiction as a moral failing came hand-in-hand with the “War on Drugs.”
 Drug addicts were seen and depicted largely as immoral, irresponsible, and at fault for addiction.
 In reality, a lot of people turn to drugs for reasons removed from recreational use and, even then, addiction is far from a personal choice.

 This can greatly hurt the people who need help, as stigma often makes people avoid the topic altogether.
 It affects their self-esteem, leading to worse mental health outcomes, as well as worse treatment from people around us, and can prevent us from seeking the help that we need.

 Get help for you or those you love

-If you or someone you love is in need of help with drug addiction, whether it’s through partial hospitalization and intensive outpatient treatment, or something else, then Indy Evolve could offer the help that you need.
+If you, or someone you love, are in need of help with drug addiction, whether it’s through partial hospitalization and intensive outpatient treatment, or something else, then Indy Evolve could offer the help that you need.
 Get in touch with us today and let us explore your options and how we can all take one step closer to recovery.